Henry Sutton (inventor): Telephony

 After reading of Bell's 1876 announcement of the invention of the telephone, Sutton had designed about twenty different telephones within a year.
-Sutton was said to have "believed in the free flow of information as a gift to science ... patented little, although sixteen of his twenty original telephone designs were patented by others overseas".
+Australian historian Ann Moyal states that Sutton "believed in the free flow of information as a gift to science ... patented little, although sixteen of his twenty original telephone designs were patented by others overseas".

 The first Australian telephone connection was made in Ballarat and Ballarat East, linking fire stations in the two towns.
 The exact location of one of the telephone sets can be seen in the Ballarat East Fire Station.
 The device once allowed communication between the two fire brigades in Ballarat so that they could more accurately locate fires from their watch towers.
 Sutton had also wired up Sutton's Music Stores, his family business warehouses and offices, with a telephone network two years before an official Australian telephone system.
 Sutton devised a method for using gas and water pipes as part of a telephone circuit.